thunderbird/thunderbird-android/docs/release/developer-checklist.md

   - Keep your issues in the project up to date (assignees, labels, status) and link PRs to issues
   - Ensure your issues are added to the [project sprint board](https://github.com/orgs/thunderbird/projects/20) and assigned to the current sprint
   - Review the sprint board regularly and pick up backlog items as capacity allows, especially bugs and regressions
-  - When reviewing external contributions
+  - When reviewing external contributions:
     - Add the issue to the appropriate parent issue if not done already (e.g. `[EPIC] Mobile Foundations QX 20XX`)
     - Add the issue to the project sprint board and assign it to the current sprint